faustbrian/variable-keys/docs/primary-keys.md

----
-title: Primary Keys
-description: Use the variablePrimaryKey macro to create configurable primary key columns in Laravel migrations.
----

 The `variablePrimaryKey()` macro replaces verbose match expressions with a clean, type-safe method for creating primary key columns based on your application's configuration.

 ## Basic Usage